Motorcycle accessories: Crash bar

 A Moto Guzzi Ambassador sidecar rig with a crash bar.

 Crash bars aim to protect motorcycle engines and body panels and are believed to protect the rider.
 The Hurt Report (1981) found that "Crash bars are not an effective injury countermeasure; the reduction of injury to the ankle-foot is balanced by increase of injury to the thigh-upper leg, knee, and lower leg".

 They are less popular now than they used to be; vulnerable engines and fairings are sometimes protected by frame sliders instead.

 A common arrangement of crash bar is a loop of chrome-plated steel tubing mounted each side of a motorcycle's lower frame.
 As well as their supposed protective function, they are valuable as a mount point for accessories like highway pegs, lights and, on police motorcycles, sirens, cameras and radar guns.
 One variation is the sump-guard, primarily for off-road riding.

 Custom tires

 Specialized tires based on the purpose of the bike are common.
 Bikes meant for drag racing will have fatter, thicker tires, cross country bikes will often have whitewalls or lettering on their tires, and high end bikes will often have custom spokes as well - this can vary in quantity of spokes as well as the spoke material, plating or coating.
 Common materials include steel and stainless steel.
 Plating can include chrome, nickel and others, and powder coating allows any custom color desired.
 Snow tires for motorcycles provide better handling in snowy conditions.
 Motorcycles raced on ice have studs protruding from the tread to supply the necessary traction for racing.

+Aftermarket accessories

+Some aftermarket companies sell custom made parts for motorcycles, the most common are: